Little Ellen

-Little Ellen is an American preschool animated television series produced by Ellen Digital Ventures and Warner Bros.
-Animation; it is the first Warner Bros.
+Little Ellen is an American animated television series produced by Ellen Digital Ventures and Warner Bros.
+Animation, with animation produced by Lighthouse Studios.
+This is the first Warner Bros.
 Animation produced series created for Warner Bros.
-Discovery's streaming service HBO Max under the Cartoonito brand on September 13, 2021.
-The series central character is a seven-year-old Ellen DeGeneres.
+Discovery's streaming service HBO Max under the Cartoonito brand and it is also the first preschoolers-focused series which is not from a popular franchise produced by Warner Bros.
+Animation since Firehouse Tales.

+Little Ellen centers on a seven-year-old Ellen DeGeneres as she goes on adventures with cousin Becky and their music-focused friend Freckle.
 The second season was released on March 3, 2022.
-A third season was completed and slated to premiere in June 2022 before encountering delays.

-The series is the first series aimed at a preschool audience from Warner Bros.
-Animation since Firehouse Tales.

-Animation services are provided by Lighthouse Studios.
+A completed third season was going to be premiered in June 2022, but was pulled from the schedule due to occurring delays; the series was eventually cancelled after its second season two months later for undisclosed reasons, leaving the third and fourth seasons unaired.

 Plot

 The show explores the world through the eyes of Ellen DeGeneres as a child.